w3c-fedid/FedCM/explorations/HOWTO.md

 From the Identity Provider (IdP):

-* `FederatedCredential.logoutRPs()`: Sends a signal to specified RPs to logout the user.
+* `IdentityCredential.logoutRPs()`: Sends a signal to specified RPs to logout the user.
 * A request for the `/fedcm.json` configuration.
 * A request for a list of accounts that the user can use for federated sign-in.
 * A request for a metadata about clients (RPs).
-* A request for an ID token associated with a specified account.
+* A request for an ID assertion associated with a specified account.
-* A request to revoke an ID token associated with an account.

 These are described in more detail in the sections below.

-**Note**: Though we do have a prototyping implementation of the permission-oriented flow on desktop, it's not currently actively maintained and we do not guarantee that it will continue to work the way it is in the future.

 ## Enabling FedCM in Chrome

+1. FedCM is enabled by default on Chrome versions >= 108.0.5357.0.
+To check your Chrome version, navigate to `chrome://version`.
+2. FedCM is blocked if third party cookies are blocked.
+Ensure the Chrome version you're using is not blocking third party cookies by navigating to `chrome://settings/cookies`.
+4. If you want to try experimental FedCM features:
       1. Download Chrome Canary.
-Since this is a prototype with ongoing development, the implementation in other channels will be out of date with respect to functionality and bug fixes.
+Experimental features are best tested on the latest Chrome versions, which have the most up-to-date features and bug fixes.
-2. Enable FedCM.
-This can be done directly from `chrome://flags#fedcm` from Chrome 98 or later.
-Change the setting from "Default" to "Enabled".
+      2. Enable your experimental FedCM feature.
+This can be done directly from `chrome://flags` and searching 'fedcm' to see all available features.

+## Testing the API

+Testing can be easier in Incognito mode, Guest mode or with single-use profiles if sign-up status persistence is not desired.

 At the moment the only way to reset the sign-up status is to clear browsing data on the Chrome profile.
-This can be done from the **[ClearBrowsing Data (`chrome://settings/clearBrowserData`)]** **[Settings]** dialog.
-Under **[Advanced]** select the **[Site Settings]** checkbox.
+This can be done from the [ClearBrowsing Data (chrome://settings/clearBrowserData)] [Settings] dialog.
+Under [Advanced] select the [Site Settings] checkbox.
 Also be sure the time range of data being cleared includes the time when the sign-up status was set.

-Testing can be easier in Incognito mode, Guest mode or with single-use profiles if sign-up status persistence is not desired.

-## Testing the API

 ### Feature detection